Video interview guide: the smartest tips for video interviews

 It can be useful to tell the interviewee that not all of the footage will make the final cut.
 This will help them to relax and to express themselves more easily without getting too much 'stage fright'.

-Before jumping into the interview questions, have a casual conversation to help the interviewee warm up and find their rhythm.
+Before jumping into the interview video questions, have a casual conversation to help the interviewee warm up and find their rhythm.
 This is where 'small-talk' can be incredibly useful: "Isn't the weather just lovely today, it's making me dream of summer already.
 Have you got any vacation plans?"

 Having a comfortable place to sit during the interview is also a good idea!
 Use your most comfortable chairs, or even a sofa if you've got one.